James L. Bentley: Early life and family

-Bentley graduated from Robert E. Lee High School in Thomaston, Georgia in 1944 where he became a Cadet Captain in the Lee Reserve Officer Training Corps program.
-He attended Emory at Oxford College for a short time, then joined the navy.
+Bentley graduated from Robert E. Lee High School in Thomaston, Georgia in 1944, where he became a Cadet Captain in the Lee Reserve Officer Training Corps program.
+He attended Emory at Oxford College for a short time, then joined the Navy.
 He served from 1945 to 1946 as an aviation flight crewman in the Naval Air Corps.
-After discharge from the navy, he went back to Oxford College of Emory University and transferred to the University of Georgia School in 1947.
+After discharge, he went back to Oxford College of Emory University and transferred to the University of Georgia School in 1947.
 He received his Bachelor of Laws (LL.B.) degree from the University of Georgia School of Law in 1950.
-Bentley served as Executive Secretary to Governor Herman Talmadge from 1951 through 1955.
+Bentley served as executive secretary to Governor Herman Talmadge from 1951 through 1955.

-Bentley was survived by his wife of 52 years, Gwen Bentley, his daughter, Betty Bentley Watson, and two sons, James Lynwood Bentley, III and Samuel Jackson Bentley.
+Bentley was survived by his wife of 52 years, Gwen Bentley; his daughter, Betty Bentley Watson; and two sons, James Lynwood Bentley, III and Samuel Jackson Bentley.

 Bentley's father, James L. Bentley Sr., served in the Georgia State Legislature.